-We are offering 751,412 Class A Units, with each Class A Unit consisting of one share of common stock and a warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants) at a public offering price of \$5.31 per Class A Unit.
-Each warrant included in the Class A Units entitles its holder to purchase one share of Common Stock at an exercise price of \$5.84.
+We are offering up to 604,534 Class A Units, with each Class A Unit consisting of one share of common stock and a warrant to purchase one half of one share of our common stock (together with the shares of common stock underlying such warrants) at an assumed public offering price of \$3.97 per Class A Unit.
+Each warrant included in the Class A Units entitles its holder to purchase one share of Common Stock at an assumed exercise price of \$3.97.

-We are also offering 12,531 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering with each Class B Unit consisting of one share of Series A Preferred Stock, par value \$0.01 per share, convertible into a number of shares of common stock equal to \$1,000 divided by \$5.31 (the "Conversion Price") and warrants to purchase a number of shares of common stock equal to \$1,000 divided by the Conversion Price (together with the shares of common stock underlying such warrants) at a public offering price of \$1,000 per Class B Unit.
-Each warrant included in the Class B Units entitles its holder to purchase a number of shares of Common Stock equal to 100% of the shares of Common Stock issuable upon conversion of the Series A Convertible Preferred Stock included in such units at an exercise price of \$5.84 per share.
+We are also offering 9,600 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering with each Class B Unit consisting of one share of Series A Preferred Stock, par value \$0.01 per share, convertible into a number of shares of common stock equal to \$1,000 divided by \$3.97 (the "Conversion Price") and warrants to purchase a number of shares of common stock equal to \$1,000 divided by the Conversion Price (together with the shares of common stock underlying such warrants) at an assumed public offering price of \$1,000 per Class B Unit.
+Each warrant included in the Class B Units entitles its holder to purchase a number of shares of Common Stock equal to 100% of the shares of Common Stock issuable upon conversion of the Series A Convertible Preferred Stock included in such units at an assumed exercise price of \$3.97 per share.